johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

   <img src="/assets/images/diagrams/bool-derivation-tree-example.png"></img>
 </div>

-Unfortunately the way this "tree" is constructed isn't obvious.
+Unfortunately the way these two "trees" are constructed isn't obvious.
 First, taking the second subterm and replacing it with a variable prevents the equations from getting too long.
 We already know that the second sub term isn't important in the final evaluation (see the introductory section on operational semantics) and it's easier to read the equations when they aren't squished

 <div class="center">
   <img src="/assets/images/diagrams/bool-derivation-tree-example-simplify.png"></img>
 </div>

-From among the inference rules _e-true_, _e-false_, and _e-if_ one will apply to begin simplifying the term.
+From the inference rules _e-true_, _e-false_, and _e-if_ one will apply to begin simplifying the term.
 The obvious place to start seems to be applying _e-true_ to the first subterm `(if true then false else false)`, but the second subterm `(if false then true else false)` could just as easily have _e-false_ applied to it.
 Recall that the third rule _e-if_ tells the user/reader which will take precedence.
 It says that if the guard (first subterm) can be evaluated it should be, leaving us to evaluate the first subterm using _e-true_ as the first part of the derivation tree.

 <div class="center">
   <img src="/assets/images/diagrams/bool-derivation-tree-first-rule.png"></img>